About the 2019 Executive Summit

 Xiaochen Zhang leads the design and implementation of FinTech4Goods’s strategy which aims to introduce impactful fintech and blockchain solutions to frontier markets through incubation, acceleration and investment.
 He is a partner at Wemerge Capital, a Chairman of the Global Digital Economy Leadership Council, and serves on the Crowdfunding Professional Association Board of Director, member of the UN ESCAP Digital Economy Task Force and Green Business Task Force.
 He is also the founder of Blockchain Frontier Group, a co-chair of several blockchain labs, advisor of some leading blockchain start-ups, and a producer and host of the FinTech in China show and Blockchain Million Show.
 Prior to FinTech4Good, Zhang advised government agencies and multinational organizations on innovative finance, emerging technologies, and investment in positions at the World Bank, United Nations, and other international partnership platforms.
 He also taught entrepreneurship, innovative finance and blockchain courses at leading business schools.

-China Institute thanks our presenting sponsor Citi, as well as Wanxiang America, for their generous sponsorship of the 2019 Executive Summit.
+China Institute thanks our presenting sponsor Citi, Wanxiang America, and United Airlines for their generous sponsorship of the 2019 Executive Summit.